iocchi/StageROSGym/README.md

 5. Quit everything

-In the `stagerosgym` container, exit from all the windows or use CTRL-b d
+In the `stagerosgym` container, exit from all the windows or use `CTRL-b d`

+In the host system:

     ./stagerosgym.bash stop